alyssasimons/portfolio/README.md

 a work in progress!

-Created using vanilla HTML, CSS, and JavaScript.
+Created using vanilla HTML, CSS, and jQuery.